japila-books/kafka-internals/docs/controller/KafkaController.md

 Starting preferred replica leader election for partitions [partitions]
 ```

-`onPreferredReplicaElection` requests the <<partitionStateMachine, PartitionStateMachine>> to <<kafka-controller-PartitionStateMachine.adoc#handleStateChanges, handle partition state changes>> for the partitions (with `OnlinePartition` target state and <<kafka-controller-PartitionStateMachine.adoc#PreferredReplicaPartitionLeaderElectionStrategy, PreferredReplicaPartitionLeaderElectionStrategy>>).
+`onPreferredReplicaElection` requests the <<partitionStateMachine, PartitionStateMachine>> to <<PartitionStateMachine.md#handleStateChanges, handle partition state changes>> for the partitions (with `OnlinePartition` target state and <<PartitionStateMachine.md#PreferredReplicaPartitionLeaderElectionStrategy, PreferredReplicaPartitionLeaderElectionStrategy>>).

-(only for <<kafka-controller-ControllerEvent-PreferredReplicaLeaderElection.adoc#election-type, election types>> that are not <<kafka-controller-ControllerEvent-PreferredReplicaLeaderElection.adoc#AdminClientTriggered, AdminClientTriggered>>) In the end, `onPreferredReplicaElection` <<removePartitionsFromPreferredReplicaElection, removePartitionsFromPreferredReplicaElection>>.
+(only for <<ControllerEvent-PreferredReplicaLeaderElection.md#election-type, election types>> that are not <<ControllerEvent-PreferredReplicaLeaderElection.md#AdminClientTriggered, AdminClientTriggered>>) In the end, `onPreferredReplicaElection` <<removePartitionsFromPreferredReplicaElection, removePartitionsFromPreferredReplicaElection>>.

-(only for <<kafka-controller-ControllerEvent-PreferredReplicaLeaderElection.adoc#election-type, election types>> that are not <<kafka-controller-ControllerEvent-PreferredReplicaLeaderElection.adoc#AdminClientTriggered, AdminClientTriggered>>) In case of an error
+(only for <<ControllerEvent-PreferredReplicaLeaderElection.md#election-type, election types>> that are not <<ControllerEvent-PreferredReplicaLeaderElection.md#AdminClientTriggered, AdminClientTriggered>>) In case of an error

 [NOTE]
 ====
 `onPreferredReplicaElection` is used when `KafkaController` is requested for the following:

-* <<onControllerFailover, onControllerFailover>> (with <<kafka-controller-ControllerEvent-PreferredReplicaLeaderElection.adoc#ZkTriggered, ZkTriggered>> election type)
+* <<onControllerFailover, onControllerFailover>> (with <<ControllerEvent-PreferredReplicaLeaderElection.md#ZkTriggered, ZkTriggered>> election type)

-* <<checkAndTriggerAutoLeaderRebalance, checkAndTriggerAutoLeaderRebalance>> (with <<kafka-controller-ControllerEvent-PreferredReplicaLeaderElection.adoc#AutoTriggered, AutoTriggered>> election type)
+* <<checkAndTriggerAutoLeaderRebalance, checkAndTriggerAutoLeaderRebalance>> (with <<ControllerEvent-PreferredReplicaLeaderElection.md#AutoTriggered, AutoTriggered>> election type)

-* <<processPreferredReplicaLeaderElection, Process a PreferredReplicaLeaderElection controller event>> (any election type with <<kafka-controller-ControllerEvent-PreferredReplicaLeaderElection.adoc#ZkTriggered, ZkTriggered>> the default)
+* <<processPreferredReplicaLeaderElection, Process a PreferredReplicaLeaderElection controller event>> (any election type with <<ControllerEvent-PreferredReplicaLeaderElection.md#ZkTriggered, ZkTriggered>> the default)
 ====

 === [[onControllerFailover]] `onControllerFailover` Internal Method